kingston-hackSpace/HC06_Bluetooth_Module/README.md

 **Libraries required:** SoftwareSerial.h

 **Instructions:**

-	- Upload this code to your Arduino UNO
+	- Upload this code to your Arduino UNO.

 	- Open the Serial Monitor and select 115200 baud, No ending line.